priyam-hub/MediCare-Bot/README.md

 # Select 2 to create Conda Environment

 # Python Version - 3.10

+# Make the Project to run as a Local Package
+python setup.py
 ```

 #### Step - 3: Create a .env file in the root directory to add Credentials